-10. ENDOWMENT NET ASSETS
+11. ENDOWMENT NET ASSETS

 The Corporation's endowment consists of individual pledges established by donors to provide annual funding for specific activities and general operations.
 The Endowment also includes funds that have been designated by the Board of Directors and reported in the statements of financial position as net assets without donor restrictions.
+The endowment net assets may include endowed unconditional promises to give, which are recognized in the year the commitment is received.